Canada and the three Barghoutis

 • Ending the Israeli occupation of the West Bank and Gaza

-• Equalityh for Palestinian citizens of Israel, and
+• Equality for Palestinian citizens of Israel, and

 • The right of return for all Palestinian refugees and their descendants.